GrammaticalFramework/gftest/README.md

 With `--only-changed-cats`, it only test functions in those categories that have changed between the two versions.

+With `--only-lexicon`, it only tests functions that don't take arguments.
+This mostly corresponds to lexical categories (but not always: it will also catch e.g. [hungry_VP](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/abstract/Construction.gf#L18-L23) in Construction).

+Note that this is pretty much overkill when you only want to test lexicon.
+For big grammars, even this takes a long time, so you might want to try easier alternatives, if lexicon is the only thing you need to test.

 Examples:

-* `gftest -g TestLang -l Eng -o TestLangOld` tests all functions
+* `gftest -g TestLang -l Eng -o old/TestLang` tests all functions
-* `gftest -g TestLang -l Eng -o TestLangOld -s S` tests all functions in start category S
+* `gftest -g TestLang -l Eng -o old/TestLang -s S` tests all functions in start category S
-* `gftest -g TestLang -l Eng -o TestLangOld --only-changed-cats` tests only changed categories.
+* `gftest -g TestLang -l Eng -o old/TestLang --only-changed-cats` tests only changed categories.
 If no categories have changed (and no other arguments specified), tests everything.
-* `gftest -g TestLang -l Eng -o TestLangOld -f "AdjCN AdvCN" -c Adv -b trees.txt` tests functions, `AdjCN` and `AdvCN`; same for all functions that produce an `Adv`, and all trees in trees.txt.
+* `gftest -g TestLang -l Eng -o old/TestLang -f "AdjCN AdvCN" -c Adv -b trees.txt` tests functions, `AdjCN` and `AdvCN`; same for all functions that produce an `Adv`, and all trees in trees.txt.
+* `gftest -g TestLang -l Eng -o old/TestLang --only-lexicon` tests only functions without arguments (a good proxy for lexical functions).

 ### Information about a particular string: `--concr-string`